InnerQ: Hardware-Aware Tuning-Free Quantization of KV Cache for Large Language Models: Methodology

 \subsection{Quantization Scheme}

-We propose to use $b$-bit group-wise quantization for $K,V \in \mathbb{R}^{N_K\times d}$ with a group size $G$.
-Each matrix is divided into smaller quantization groups where values of each group share the same scale factor.
+We propose to use $b$-bit group-wise quantization to quantize $K,V \in \mathbb{R}^{n_h \times N_K \times d_h}$ with a group size $G$.
+Each matrix is divided into smaller quantization groups where each group has a scale factor and zero-point (if applicable).

 We begin by describing the symmetric and asymmetric quantization modes and then describe our proposed hybrid quantization mode.
-Without loss of generality we assume that the matrices are grouped over the last dimension ($d \equiv 0 \pmod{G}$). $K$ and $V$ are interchangeable in the equations and definitions but we use $K$ here for ease of reading.
+Although $K$ and $V$ are interchangeable in the equations and definitions, we use $K$ throughout for ease of reading.
+Without loss of generality we assume that $K$ is grouped over the inner dimension ($d_h \equiv 0 \pmod{G}$).